Fatal-Errol/Fatal-Errol/README.md

 Hello fellow human!

-I am **Errol**, a software engineer with 10 years experience on building maintenable enterprise software.
+I am **Errol**, a seasoned software engineer with experience on building maintenable enterprise software.

 Nothing much to see here since most of my work are in private companies.
 I sparingly contribute to open source software that I consume like video addons and hacking my entertainment system.